ellaboevans/ark/README.md

 # Ark

+Your VS Code recovery kit.

-Backup and restore your VS Code extensions and settings to a private GitHub Gist.
+Ark backs up your VS Code extensions and settings to a private GitHub Gist so you can recover your setup after a wipe, reset, or move to a new machine.

 ## Features